10 days in Morocco

 A night out to Agafay is an escape from urban chaos.
 Surrounding Lalla Takerkoust, it’s debated whether Agafay is truly a desert, but you’ll sure be able to do desert things—ride camels, rent quad bikes, and visit Bedouin villages—just thirty minutes away from Marrakech.

-• $ Selina is the only camp offering dorm beds in addition to private rooms.
+• $ Selina is the only desert camp that offers shared dorms in addition to private rooms.

 • $$ The dome tents at Agafay Valley provide the best views.
-For a luxury experience venture out to Kalyptus.
+You’ll need a 4×4 (or better, private driver) to get out to Kalyptus but the serene luxury experience is worth it.

-• $$$ Inara for boho style tents and outdoor space overlooking the dunes
+• $$$ Inara for boho vibes and luxury tents overlooking the dunes

 Alternative: Sahara Desert

 Instead of Agafay, you can alternatively take a two-night guided tour through the Sahara Desert that ends in Fes.
-It’s an easy and economical way to get there incorporating interesting stops and including half-board:
+It’s an easy and economical way to get there incorporating interesting stops and activities.
+Book this tour which includes sunset and sunrise camel rides in the price.

 Fes